 The Chase Sapphire Preferred® is a rewards credit card that is now offering new cardholders 40,000 bonus points after you spend $3,000 in purchases within the first 3 months.
 This is quite a good deal, as 40,000 points can be redeemed for $500 in travel when you redeem through Chase Ultimate Rewards™ (you can buy a more expensive ticket and simply pay the difference).
 Earn 5,000 additional bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
 No annual fee for the first year, $95 in future years.

 [This card is the "big brother" of the regular Chase Sapphire® Card, where you can get 10,000 points after you spend $500 in the first 3 months (no minimum amount) - that's $100 in travel rewards when you redeem through Chase Ultimate Rewards! and there is no annual fee in the first year or subsequent years.
+As well as an additional 2,500 bonus points after you add the first authorized user and make a purchase in the first 3 months from account opening.
 I would personally rather go for the 40,000 points offer since the annual fee is waived for an entire year.]

 As a rewards card, the Sapphire offers 2 points per dollar spent on travel, 2 points per dollar spent on dining at restaurants and 1 point for every dollar on all other purchases (100 points = $1, or the usual 1% back).
 However, this card separates itself with it’s flexible redemptions.
 Cash redemptions are easy – you can redeem in $1 increments as long as above $20, so you could cash out $27 or $253 without anything left over.
 There are no earning caps, or points expiration dates.